 By and large SEO is about popularizing things on the Web now.
 What else is popularization about?

 It took me 7+ years to realize this but modern SEO is much more than expected.
 Even my already updated definition of SEO falls short.

 My personal view on the SEO 2.0 idea that has inspired numerous others is not enough.
 It’s time to update the definition to the reality of daily practice.

 SEO has long ceased to be about search engines only.

 Many years ago, optimization for social media has become an integral part of every serious SEO campaign.

-Content was always important, even though a decade ago SEO for empty sites was still pretty easy.
+Content was always important, even though over a decade ago SEO for empty sites was still pretty easy.